-Joshua Talboom (2011, PhD) - currently doing a Post-Doc in the Oddo lab at Arizona State University
+Joshua Talboom (2011, PhD) - currently a Post-doc at Translational Genomics Research Institute (TGEN)

-B. Blair Braden (2012, PhD) - currently doing a Post-Doc in the Baxter lab at Barrow Neurological Institute
+B. Blair Braden (2012, PhD) - currently an Assistant Professor in the Department of Speech and Hearing Sciences at Arizona State University

 Jazmin Acosta (2013, PhD & Post-doctoral fellow) - currently an Associate Medical Science Liaison, Medical Affairs at Kythera Biopharmaceuticals, Inc.

-Elizabeth Engler-Chiurazzi (2013, PhD) - currently doing a Post-Doc in the Simpkins lab at West Virginia University
+Elizabeth Engler-Chiurazzi (2013, PhD) - currently a Research Assistant Professor at the West Virginia University School of Medicine

-Sarah Mennenga (2015, PhD) – currently doing a Post-Doc at New York University
+Sarah Mennenga (2015, PhD) – currently pursuing a Post-Doc at New York University

-LABORATORY MANAGER: Alicia Quihuis (lab manager, 2013-2015) - earning her PhD at the University of Southern California
+LABORATORY MANAGER: Alicia Quihuis - Currently a graduate student at the University of Southern California.

 Prospective graduate students must meet the minimum qualifications for admittance in the Department of Psychology Graduate Program.
 Qualities of successful students include the following traits: highly motivated, dependable, organized, meeting challenges, working well with others as well as independently.
 Highly desirable are those who have had experience working in an animal research facility in the past.
 However, successful students have joined Dr. Bimonte-Nelson's laboratory without this experience.
 Please contact Dr. Bimonte-Nelson if you have any questions.
 Dr. Bimonte- Nelson's contact information is at the bottom of this page and graduate student contact information is available on this page (above).